dyc/beans/readme.md

 export TARGET=i686-elf
 ```

-now we build binutils for our cross compiler. do this before building gcc,
+now build binutils for our cross compiler. do this before building gcc,
-which presumably links target libraries--we ran into issues when we tried using
+which presumably links target libraries--i ran into issues when i tried using
 gcc built without cross binutils:

 ```sh